9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Delicate, elegant, and flirtatious are the best words to describe pear-shaped diamonds.
 Pear-cut diamonds are a cross between marquise and round diamonds.
 They are also called teardrop diamonds.

 Pear-shaped diamonds have been around for decades.
-However, jewelers have found a way to add more cuts and facets in the recent past.
-The additional facets have added to the brilliance and fire of these diamonds.
+However, jewelers have recently found a way to add more cuts and facets, which has enhanced the brilliance and fire of these diamonds.

 Pros of Pear Diamonds